 Pensions and Annuities

-(1) Subject to the provisions of paragraph (2) of Article 18, pensions, other similar remuneration or annuities, arising in a Contracting State and paid to a resident of the other Contracting State, shall be taxable only in that other State.
+(1) Notwithstanding the provisions of paragraph (2) of the Article 18, pensions, annuities and other similar remuneration, arising from a Contracting State and paid to a resident of the other Contracting State, shall be subject to taxation only in that other State.